 Although you may be up and about in a day or two, your breasts may still ache occasionally for a couple of weeks.
-You should avoid strenuous activity, including lifting or pushing anything heavy, for three or four weeks.
+You should avoid strenuous activity, including lifting or pushing anything heavy, for four to six weeks.

 Your surgeon will give you detailed instructions for resuming your normal activities.
 Most women can return to work (if it’s not too strenuous) and social activities in about two weeks.
 However, you will have much less stamina than normal for several weeks.
 Because of this, you should limit your exercises to stretching, bending, slow walks, and swimming until your energy level returns.
 You’ll also need a good sports bra for support.

 You may be instructed to avoid sex for a week or more, since sexual arousal can cause your incisions to swell, and to avoid anything but gentle contact with your breasts for about six weeks.